 The Local Development Scheme Version 7 (LDS) is a three-year project plan for preparing new planning policy documents.

-The LDS has been updated to reflect the adoption of the DCLP1, work being undertaken to prepare the Part 2 Local Plan and other planning policy documents.
+The LDS has been updated to reflect the adoption of the DCLP1 and work being carried out on other planning policy documents.

 Authority Monitoring Report